antonio-goncalves/hover-on-scroll/README.md

 ![Sample video](static/sample.gif)

-HoverOnScroll is a JavaScript library that adds support to hover effects during while scrolling the window or the element container, it was developed to overcome the limitation of browsers of applying the css ```:hover``` during scroll
+HoverOnScroll is a JavaScript library that adds support to hover effects while scrolling the window or a container, it was developed to overcome the limitation of browsers to apply the css ```:hover``` effect during scroll

 ## Sample